roodriigoooo/SoftwareDevForBusiness/README.md

 time.
 They can be understood through 2 main components:
 - *Branch Pointer*: A branch in Git is simply a pointer to a commit.
 - *HEAD*: A special pointer that refers to the current branch.
+- By default there is a single branch called master, or main.

 ## Best Practices
-It is best to create a new branch for each feature or bug fix.
+Since a branch is ideally an independent line of development of a project it is best to create a new branch for each feature or bug fix.
 In this way, we can keep the main branch stable, and merge tested and stable code only into the main.

 Creating a branch: Create a new branch called '''feature-branch'''